h2oai/h2o-3/h2o-docs/src/product/automl.rst

 -  **Which models are trained in the AutoML process?**

   The current version of AutoML trains and cross-validates a default Random Forest, an Extremely-Randomized Forest, a random grid of Gradient Boosting Machines (GBMs), a random grid of Deep Neural Nets, a fixed grid of GLMs, and then trains two Stacked Ensemble models.
-One ensemble contains all the models, and the second ensemble contains just the top performing model from each algorithm class, so it's an ensemble of five base models.
-The second "Top Model" ensemble is optimized for production use, since it only contains five constituent models.
+One ensemble contains all the models, and the second ensemble contains just the best performing model from each algorithm class/family, so it's an ensemble of five base models.
+The second "Best of Family" ensemble is optimized for production use, since it only contains five constituent models.
 More details about the hyperparamter settings for the models will be added to this page at a later date.

 -  **How do I save AutoML runs?**